Dependents of deceased person, presumptions, fact questions, termination of dependence, accrual of personal protection benefits

 This statute defines what the “dependent” of a deceased person is for purposes of Michigan’s No-Fault Act.
 A deceased person is defined as someone who has been killed as a result of an automobile accident.
 A dependent of someone killed in an automobile accident will receive Michigan no-fault survivor loss benefits.

 The following are automatically considered dependents under Michigan no-fault law:

 In all other cases, dependency is determined by the facts at the time of the death.
 Dependency ends if a surviving spouse is remarried, dies, if a child turns 18 or is no longer incapacitated.

 The attorneys of Michigan Auto Law have been specializing in auto no-fault litigation for more than 50 years.
-If you have been injured in a car accident, truck accident or motorcycle accident and want information about your no-fault rights, please call one of our expert lawyers for a free case evaluation at or fill out our consultation form.
+If you have been injured in a car, truck or motorcycle accident and want information about your no-fault rights, please call one of our expert lawyers for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is no fee or obligation.

 We are here to help you.